TRAVEL RULES AND RESTRICTIONS. ARRIVAL TO LATVIA 2021

 ENTRY TO LATVIA SINCE 16.06.2021

-- FOR VACCINATED PERSONS WITH VALID COVID VACCINATION CERTIFICATE NO ANY COVID TEST REQUIRED
+- FOR VACCINATED PERSONS WITH VALID COVID VACCINATION CERTIFICATE NO ANY COVID TEST AND NO SELF-ISOLATION REQUIRED

-- IF YOU ARE NON-VACCINATED and DON;T HAVE CERTIFICAT OF RECOVERY, make PCR test no more than 72 hours before arrival at the Latvian border or boarding a passenger carrier such as an airline.
+- IF YOU ARE NON-VACCINATED FULLY or DON’T HAVE CERTIFICAT OF RECOVERY, make PCR test no more than 72 hours before arrival at the Latvian border or boarding a passenger carrier such as an airline.
 The test result must be presented in the question.
 Boarding will not be allowed without the document.

 - The test must be recognized in the country from which the person is departured.
 It must be presented in a printed form or electronically (in a person’s smart device).
 Test results can be in English, French, Russian or in one of the languages of EU